apsk14/rdmpy/README.md

 * jupyter 1.0.0

 If you would like to install from scratch, please follow these steps using Anaconda:
-1) If you don't already have Anaconda or another package manager installed, we recommend [Miniconda] (https://docs.anaconda.com/free/miniconda/miniconda-install/),
+1) If you don't already have Anaconda or another package manager installed, we recommend [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/),
 2) Create a new environment ```conda create -n "rdm" python=3.8.5```
 3) Install pytorch first!
 This is important as it will make the rest smoother and will mean less total installs. ```conda install pytorch=1.8.1 pytorch-cuda=11.8 -c pytorch -c nvidia```.
 If you plan to only use cpu (not recommended), you can drop the pytorch-cuda part.
 4) Next, conda install scipy=1.6.2, scikit-image (this may be slow), matplotlib=3.2.2, tqdm, and jupyter.